Dimitrios Limnios: International career

 Limnios has represented his country at various age groups.
 He was capped for Greece at Under-19 level.
 It was while on international duty, scoring a hat-trick against Moldova U19, that he was spotted by U.C.
 Sampdoria.
 He visited the Serie A club for a week's training in 2014.

 He was a member of Greece U17 national team in the 2015 UEFA European Under-17 Championship.
 In the competition, he played nine games and scored two goals including qualification round.
 Since March 2016, he has been member of Greece national under-19 football team and played in 2017 UEFA European Under-19 Championship qualification.
 On 16 March 2018, he called up to the Greece national team by Michael Skibbe for the friendly match against Switzerland on 23 March 2018.

 On 15 November 2019, Limnios scored the only goal of the game after 35 minutes of the UEFA Euro 2020 qualifier against Armenia.
 On 9 June 2022, Limnios at the last minute of a 2022–23 UEFA Nations League game against Cyprus suffered a cruciate ligament rupture, and according to doctors' estimations will be out for at least six to seven months.

 Personal life

 Limnios' father, Stelios, played for Niki Volos.
 His mother is named Aide-Silva Barreto and is from Bahia, Brazil.

-In September 2020 he tested positive for COVID-19.
-He recovered in October of the same year.